cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 #### **3. Community Voting**
 Once live, Spiral holders vote on your proposal.
 - **Neuron Voting Power**:
-  The weight of each vote is determined by the staked Spiral tokens in the voter’s neuron.
+  The weight of each vote is determined by the staked Spiral tokens in the voter's neuron.
 - **Engagement Incentives**:
-  If your proposal passes, it’s automatically implemented by the SNS, and you may earn Spiral rewards as recognition for your contribution to the DAO.
+  If your proposal passes, it's automatically implemented by the SNS, and you may earn Spiral rewards as recognition for your contribution to the DAO.